SMARTlab-Purdue/Attack_Detection-Sim/README.md

 # Attack_Detection-Sim
 This repository contains the Matlab source code of attack detection algorithm for multi-agent / multi-robot system.
-Also, the ROS Gazebo simulation environments using multi-catvehicles are included.
+The ROS Gazebo simulation using CAT Vehicle Testbed are modified to demonstrate attack detection senario on CAT vehicles at urban environments.

 # Copyrights
-All Copyright reserves to Jonathan Sprinkle, Sam Taylor, Alex Warren from Arizona Board of Regents
+All Copyright of Catvehicle Testbed reserves to Jonathan Sprinkle, Sam Taylor, Alex Warren from Arizona Board of Regents

 # Installation instructions
 1. Go to https://cps-vo.org/node/26602